F: Faichney - Faulkner

 His long, curly hair was the source of the self styled Baron Gardenia's strength according to the wrestling publicity machine; an angle that seemed reminiscent of one first used over 2,000 years earlier.The Italian-American heavyweight visited Britain in the 1950s and 1960s.
 He arrived in Europe having already built up an international reputation throughout North America and the Pacific in the 1940s and 1950s.
 A flamboyant character he contrasted sharply with the more monochrome domestic talent with whom fans were more familiar. .
 Unsurprisingly, a villain of the ring who did little to endear himself as he handed out flowers to the ungrateful lady fans on the way to the ring.
 Following a successful international wrestling career Gardenia went on to work in films.

-Wrestlefan brought to our attention Gloucestershire's Roy Harley, who wrestled as Peter Falcon in the West Country.
+Wrestlefan brought to our attention Gloucestershire's Roy Harley, who started wrestling in the mid 1960s and wrestled as Peter Falcon in the West Country.
 Roy was a well respected trainer of young wrestlers and NagaskisNo1Fan told us that Danny Collins, Richie Brooks, Jeff Kerry, and Peter Collins had all benefited from his knowledge.
 Roy also promoted wrestling, and as late as 2015 we found him promoting a charity wrestling show.
 We discovered that in 2012 Roy started a business called Stunt Stage, training stunt actors for work in films.
-We would like to know more.
+We would like to know more

 See the entry for Shaun lavery